-A dog harness can improve connection, safely restrain your pooch, and allow for better control in a myriad of situations.
-Here are the best dog harnesses of the year.
+The best dog harness can safely restrain your pooch and allow for better control in a myriad of situations.
+It also allows for a great connection between the human and canine.
+We put some of the top dog harnesses of the year to the test.

-Going on walks together can form the basis of a joy-filled relationship between you and your furry friend.
-Time spent out of the house and exploring the world with your dog is one of the greatest gifts of dog ownership.
+Going on walks, runs, and even rides together can form a joy-filled relationship between you and your furry friend.
+Exploring the world with your dog is one of the greatest gifts of dog ownership.

 While out on walks, not only is the emotional bond between you and your dog strengthened, the physical bond of the leash also joins you together as a unit.
-For both you and your dog, the use of a dog harness can be a helpful and comfortable difference-maker.
+For both you and your dog, a dog harness can be a helpful and comfortable difference-maker.

 A Safer, More Comfortable Solution for Your Dog

 When selecting the best harness for your pup, there are many factors to consider.
-The options within the dog harness market vary by adjustability, leash attachment options, visibility, size, style, material, and durability.
+Dog harnesses vary by adjustability, leash attachment options, visibility, size, style, material, and durability.

 Of all the available options, we carefully selected our picks for the best dog harness in several different categories.
-With a new high-quality harness for your and your beloved pup to enjoy, your walks together will be more enjoyable and safer than ever before.
+With a new high-quality harness for your and your beloved pup, your walks together will be more enjoyable and safer than ever before.

 Scroll through to see all of our recommended buys, or jump to the category you’re looking for: